chriseidhof/chriseidhofnl/content/post/micro-autolayout-dsl.md

 - Add a way to constrain an anchor to a constant (instead of another anchor and a constant)
 - Add a way to constrain to a different view than the parent (e.g. the content view of a `UIVisualEffectView`)

 Thanks to Florian Kugler for helping me simplify the code a lot.
-We'll also make a [Swift Talk](https://talk.objc.io) episode about the code above, it should be online soon.
+We also made a [Swift Talk](https://talk.objc.io/episodes/S01E75-auto-layout-with-key-paths) episode about the code above, check it out.